 All payment information is available online!!

-We ask that you consider assisting in our efforts to control costs by NOT checking the box and, instead, obtain your payment information online through the Monroe County website at www.monroecounty.gov.
+We ask that you consider assisting our efforts to control costs by accessing receipt and bill information online through the Monroe County website at www.monroecounty.gov.

 - This opens the Real Property Portal.
 Read the agreement and click “I Agree”.